Marked length spectrum rigidity from rigidity on subsets: Applications

 \subsection{Uniform local marked length spectrum rigidity}

-In this subsection we prove Corollary \ref{cor.main}.
+We conclude the article by proving Corollary \ref{cor.main}.
 Given $\del\geq 0$, we let $\scrD^\delta_\G \subset \scrD_\G$ denote the collection of metric structures represented by a $\delta$-hyperbolic pseudo metric with exponential growth rate $1$.
 In \cite[Thm.~1.5]{reyes}, the second author proved that when non-empty, $\scrD_\G^\del$ is a proper subspace of $\scrD_\G$ for every $\del\geq 0$.

 \begin{proof}[Proof of Corollary \ref{cor.main}] By Theorem \ref{thm.continuous} we know that $\overline{\beta}$ is continuous in each variable.
 Since $\scrD_\G^\del$ is proper, it follows that for any $d \in \Dc_\G$ and $D_1, D_2 >0$ the set $Y([d], D_1,D_2) = \{ [d_\ast] \in \scrD^\delta_\G : D_1 \le \Delta([d],[d_\ast]) \le D_2 \}$ is compact.
 The result follows from these observations and Lemma \ref{lem.eqality}, which guarantees that $\overline{\beta}([d],[d_\ast])$ is non-zero for $[d_\ast]\in Y([d], D_1, D_2)$. \end{proof}